Rush Lindboy here behind the Golden EIB microphone broadcast excellence and kicking off a brand new week.

 Well, I wasn't.

-I'm big fan of your show.
+I'm a big fan of your throw.

 I said, right.

-You bugging anybody else here that has their lights on.
+You bugging anybody else here that has their lights on?

 So I think I've got a winning proposition here.